SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/help-screen.md

 ---
-title: Help Screen
-description: >-
-  This article describes the Backstage Help screen, which has additional help and support information for SysKit Monitor.
+description: This article describes the Backstage Help screen, which has additional help and support information for SysKit Monitor.
-author: Andrea Budisa
-date: 29/6/2017
 ---

 # Help Screen